dashea/dashea.github.io/_posts/2018-03-23-RPM-Dependencies.md

 For each of these relationships, the transaction is *more* valid if it contains the recommended/supplemented packages, but it is not *invalid* if it is missing them.
 Solving dependencies with weak dependencies is no longer a satisfiability problem.

-It's worth repeating that, from a boolean validity point of view, it is completely valid to ignore weak dependencies.
+It's worth repeating that, from a boolean validity point of view, it is completely correct to ignore weak dependencies.

 ### Sorta-requires: Suggests and Enhances